 EIP Pharma, LLC is a private company that has licensed-in and is developing neflamapimod (previously code-named VX-745), a phase 2 clinical-stage oral investigational drug that inhibits the enzyme p38 MAP Kinase alpha and in doing so blocks the effects of amyloid-beta and inflammation on neuronal and synaptic function.

 EIP Pharma licensed neflamapimod in 2012 and has conducted animal studies to position the drug as a treatment for diseases of the brain, including Alzheimer's diseases.
 Neflamapimod had previously completed a full chronic toxicology program and had demonstrated significant clinical and anti-inflammatory activity in a phase 2a 12-week treatment study in rheumatoid arthritis (RA).
-Phase 2a clinical studies in patients with Early Alzheimer's disease with were started in May 2015 in the Netherlands and in the US, and completed in September 2016.

 Company was founded and is led by experienced biotech/pharma R&D executive with extensive translational and drug development experience & expertise in both inflammation and CNS disorders.
 EIP Pharma achieves its objectives by working with a network of select expert consultants, vendors and contract research organizations with specific expertise in developing neurologic therapeutics.
 This virtual structure is designed to provide maximal innovative capacity by providing capital efficiency, scientific excellence and the ability to respond rapidly to new findings and data during the development process.